IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

 NAME                          PROVISIONER                    RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE ibm-spectrum-scale-sc         spectrumscale.csi.ibm.com      Delete          Immediate              false                  2s
 ```
-Now you can switch to a regular user profile in OpenShift, create a new namespace (for example)
+Now you can switch to a regular user profile in OpenShift, create a new namespace (optional - you can skip this step)
 ```
 # oc new-project test-namespace
 Now using project "test-namespace" on server "https://api.ocp4.scale.ibm.com:6443".